Image: Leonid Andronov / Adobe Stock

 After attending this course, you will be able to:

-• Utilise a variety of theoretical and methodological approaches for transport infrastructure appraisal, planning and managing.
+• Utilise a variety of theoretical and methodological approaches for transport infrastructure appraisal, planning and management.

 • Understand and critically evaluate the relationships between transport infrastructure and the people who use it.